Am I not destroying my enemies when I make friends of them?

 - The Kitchen Musician: AKA Sara Johnnson, publisher of a fine series of inexpensive tune books, each with a different focus (Scottish Airs, Michigan Tunes, O'Carolan, etc.), and purveyor of all kinds of other musical goodies and information.

-- Lark in the Morning: Quirky music shop featuring an incredible variety of musical instruments from all over the world.
-Their main operation is in California, but they have a store in downtown Seattle, too.
+- Lark in the Morning: Quirky music shop featuring an incredible variety of musical instruments and oddities from all over the world.

 - Whamdiddle Dulcimers: Built in Seattle by Rick Fogel.
 He is also a phenominal player, teacher, and maker of dulcimer hammers, playing stands, and bones.